GrandSuccess87/liri-node-app/README.md

 # liri-node-app

-Liri is command line node app.
-Similar to how SIRI is a Speech Interpretation and Recognition Interface, Liri is a language interpretation and recognition software that takes in parameters and gives back data.
+Liri is command line node application.
+Similar to how SIRI is a Speech Interpretation and Recognition Interface for iPhone, Liri is a language interpretation and recognition software interface that takes in parameters and returns data.

 Node packages for Twitter, Spotify, and Omdb APIs are used for this app.

-Installs
+Installation of NPM Packages

-Twitter npm install twitter
+Twitter: npm install twitter

-Spotify npm install spotify
+Spotify: npm install spotify

-Request npm install request
+Request: npm install request

 FS npm install fs